-Enabling access to affordable, high-quality HIV, hepatitis C and tuberculosis medicines for developing countries.
+Creating access to affordable, high-quality HIV, hepatitis C and tuberculosis medicines for lower-resource countries.

-Patents are intended to reward innovation.
-However, they can also limit rapid access to novel treatments by making them unaffordable in resource-constrained settings.
+Patents are intended to reward innovation, but they can sometimes delay access to new treatments by making them unaffordable in resource-constrained settings.

 The Medicines Patent Pool (MPP) negotiates with patent holders for licences on HIV, hepatitis C and tuberculosis medicines.
 These licences permit low-cost manufacturers to produce and distribute generic versions of patented medicines in developing countries.
 Licences also provide the freedom to develop new treatments better suited for resource-limited settings, such as paediatric formulations and fixed-dose combinations.
 Competition among many manufacturers also brings prices down.
 MPP is entirely funded by Unitaid.